This guide shows how to restore schemas and table data in a Shuttle database. Dumping data is a planned feature.

 Prerequisites

-To run the data upload against the new database, you need a Postgres Client.
+To run the data upload against the database, you need a Postgres Client.
 In this guide, we will use psql.
 On Debian/Ubuntu, you can install it with:

 sudo apt install postgresql-client